-The ELA assessments are end-of-course exams given to students in grades 3-8 and 10.
-For the ELA assessments, students will read literary and informational passages from published texts and engage with multimedia such as video or audio clips.
+The ELA assessments are end-ofcourse exams given to students in Grades 3-8 and 10.
+For the ELA assessments, students will read literary and informational passages from published texts and engage with multi-media such as video or audio clips.
 Students will demonstrate their mastery of ELA standards through written responses and computer enhanced items.
-Unless a waiver is provided by the Maryland State Department of Education, the Grade 10 ELA assessment is a requirement for graduation.
+The ELA 10 assessment is a graduation requirement for all students enrolled in the course during the 2022-2023 school year.
+The assessment results will be used for a student's College and Career Readiness determination.